 - medications and supplements

-- possible surgery to remove the spleen and/or gallbladder
+- possible surgery to remove the spleen or gallbladder

-You may be instructed not to take vitamins or supplements containing iron.
-This is especially true if you require blood transfusions.
-People who receive blood transfusions receive extra iron that the body can’t easily get rid of and iron can accumulate in tissues, which can be potentially fatal.
+Your doctor may instruct you not to take vitamins or supplements containing iron.
+This is especially true if you need blood transfusions.
+People who receive blood transfusions receive extra iron that the body can’t easily get rid of.
+Iron can build up in tissues, which can be potentially fatal.

-If you are receiving a blood transfusion, you may also need chelation therapy, which generally involves receiving an injection of a chemical that binds with iron (and other heavy metals).
+If you’re receiving a blood transfusion, you may also need chelation therapy.
+This generally involves receiving an injection of a chemical that binds with iron and other heavy metals.
 This helps remove extra iron from your body.

-On the other hand, people who have mild or minor forms of thalassemia can typically lead normal lives.
+If you have thalassemia, your outlook depends on the type of the disease.
+People who have mild or minor forms of thalassemia can typically lead normal lives.

-Your doctor can give you more information about your personal prognosis, as well as how your treatments can help improve your life or increase your expected lifespan.
+Your doctor can give you more information about your outlook.
+They will also explain how your treatments can help improve your life or increase your lifespan.

 Since thalassemia is a genetic disorder, there’s no way to prevent it.
 However, there are ways you can manage the disease to help prevent complications.
 In addition to hepatitis vaccines and ongoing medical care, diet and exercise may also be helpful.